nickjackolaisen/BusinessInitiaitive/directory/states/missouri/st-charles.md

 <p><b>Without an EIN there is no corporate veil protecting your personal assets.</b></p>

 <h3 id="comply-with-local-regulations">6.
 Comply with Local Regulations</h3>
-<p>Check with St. Louis County Clerk's Office for any local permits or licenses that may be required for your business.</p>
+<p>Check with St. Charles County Clerk's Office for any local permits or licenses that may be required for your business.</p>

 <h3 id="file-annual-reports">7.
 File Annual Reports</h3>
 <p>Missouri requires LLCs to file an annual report.
 Ensure you comply with this requirement to maintain good standing.</p>